Dave Molk, the No. 10 prospect, in the Midwest, according to Scout.com, is one of the top center…

 Dave is 6-1, 270 pounds, although he has a rock-hard 'wrestler build'.

-one on one battle, virtually unheard of for an offfensive lineman.
+But in the one-on-one OL-DL drills at today's Michigan Camp, Molk was reportedly the first O-liner in recent memory to win every one on one battle, virtually unheard of for an offfensive lineman.
 In this drill -- a 'rush-drill' toward an imaginary 'quarterback' -- the advantage goes to the D-lineman as the aggressor.
 If an offensive lineman can win overy 50% of his battles, that is considered very good.

 Dave's mother confirmed to GoBlueWolverine tonight that Dave was rewarded for his efforts with a Michigan scholarship offer.

 "I did not talk to Dave himself, but his father called and told me that Coach Carr offered Dave in his office as they were leaving camp -- Dave was really excited about the offer."